joshjohanning/joshjohanning.github.io/_posts/2020-12-16-github-codeql-pr.md

 ## Testing It Out

-Another thing the GitHub Docs do not do a good job of spelling out is that only *Errors* are going to fail the Pull Request status check. *Warnings*, out of the box, do not block the PR.
+Another thing the GitHub Docs do not do a good job of spelling out is that only *Errors* or a security severity level of *High or Higher* are going to fail the Pull Request status check. *Warnings*, out of the box, do not block the PR.

 Alright, so let's introduce an error...does anyone know of an easy vulnerability we can put in our code?
 Well neither do I, but we don't have to with the help of our friend, the [Semmle vulnerability database](https://web.archive.org/web/20200929073843/https://help.semmle.com/wiki/label/js/path-problem) (Note: The day before I wrote this, this link started redirecting to GitHub, but I found an archive.org link to use for the purposes of this demo).